rajaraodv/react-native-tutorial/6-react-native-tutorial-making-server-call.md

 	        value={this.state.username}
 	        onChange={this.handleChange.bind(this)} />
 	```
 4. handleChange Callback - When the user types letters, we need to listen to the keystrokes and update the state.
-Note that the `event` property will contain the text entered by the user.
+Note that the `event` parameter will contain the text entered by the user.

 	```
   handleChange(event){